tangentsoft/pidp8i/README.md

 #### --no-lamp-simulator

-If you build the software on a multi-core host, the PDP-8/I simulator is normally built with Ian Schofield's incandescent lamp simulator feature, which drives the LEDs in a way that mimics the incandescent lamps used in the original PDP-8/I.  This feature currently takes too much CPU power to run on anything but a multi-core Raspberry Pi, currently
+If you build the software on a multi-core host, the PDP-8/I simulator is normally built with the [incandescent lamp simulator][ils] feature, which drives the LEDs in a way that mimics the incandescent lamps used in the original PDP-8/I.  This feature currently takes too much CPU power to run on anything but a multi-core Raspberry Pi, currently